Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Design Space Exploration

 \subsection{Optimisation using Multiple Seed Designs}

-Instead of starting with seeding the initial population using a single synthesis-optimised solution, this section investigates how the proposed algorithm can explore the design space using a set of multiple different seeds.
+Instead of seeding the initial population using a single synthesis-optimised solution for a separate MOEDA run, this section investigates how the proposed algorithm can explore the design space simultaneously using a set of multiple different seeds.
 The seeds are a range of different solutions generated using the standard digital flow under a number of different timing constraints.

-The methodology to obtain the set of seeds from the standard design tools is the same as before in Section~\ref{section:exp:fulllib}.
-However, in this case, a more fine-grained range of timing constraints are applied in 100 increments from minimum (a constraint that the tool can easily meet) to maximum (solutions start to fail timing) in order to investigate how the standard tools deal with the different constraints and what design space coverage they can achieve.
-The general clock is set to 250MHz.
+The methodology to obtain different seeds from the standard design tools is the same as before in Section~\ref{section:exp:fulllib}.
+However, in this case, a more fine-grained range of timing constraints are applied in 100 increments from minimum (a constraint that the tool can easily meet) to maximum (solutions start to fail timing) in order to investigate what design space coverage they can achieve.
 Each benchmark has been synthesised once for each timing constraint setting to generate the 100 solutions for seeding.
-Table~\ref{table:design_space_summary} summarises timing constraint settings of each test case including the number range of synthesised gate from minimum to maximum.
-Different output load scenarios, including loading with drive strength D1 and D8, are applied to all test cases under the same set of timing constraints.
+Table~\ref{table:design_space_summary} summarises timing constraint settings of each test case including the number of synthesised gate from minimum to maximum.
+Different output load scenarios, including loading with drive strength D1 and D8, are applied to the outputs of all test cases under the same set of timing constraints.
 The output load values (D1 and D8) are specified as the input pin capacitance of inverters with drive strength D1 and D8 from the TSMC cell library.
+The reason of selecting D1 and D8 as output loads is that D1 load is a nominal scenario in practice and D8 load with larger capacitance is the middle sized one from all available inverters.